 - greater cognitive awareness

-- reduced aggressive behaviors
+- reduced aggressive behaviors and rage

 - mastering school skills